SmartBear/readyapi4j/README.md

 ## Getting Started with Groovy

-Assert4J provides a Groovy DSL to create and execute API tests locally or on TestServer.
+Assert4J provides a Groovy DSL to create and execute API tests locally or on TestEngine.
 Documentation of the DSL is [available here](modules/groovy-dsl).

 The following steps explain how to use this DSL in a JUnit test.